Overview

 services.
 From time to time, we also recommend outside professionals to provide services to an

 advisory client.
-The advisory client will be responsible for any fees charged by outside
+Advisory clients are responsible for any fees charged by outside professionals,

-professionals, in addition to our management fee.
-In connection with our financial planning and
+in addition to our management fee.
+In connection with our financial planning and wealth

-conflict by only allowing licensed insurance producers to provide such recommendations and by
+Freestone addresses this conflict by only allowing licensed insurance producers to provide such

-Freestone has also engaged a non-affiliated third-party insurance provider to provide insurance
+has also engaged a non-affiliated third party insurance provider to provide insurance solutions to

-solutions to our advisory clients.
-We discuss this arrangement in more detail in Item 10 (Other
+our advisory clients.
+We discuss this arrangement in more detail in Item 10 (Other Financial

-An advisory client may purchase similar products or various other products we recommend
+Advisory clients have the discretion to purchase similar products or various other products we

 D. Hourly or Flat Fees

-We occasionally charge an advisory client an hourly fee or a flat fee for advice regarding
+We occasionally charge an advisory client a flat fee for advice regarding investments or

-investments or related financial or wealth planning.
-We negotiate the fees associated with these
+related financial or wealth planning.
+We negotiate the fees associated with these arrangements

 7